 Cell proliferation & differentiation

 Pluripotency & Regenerative medicine

-Since 2005, our work at the Cell Division and Cancer group at the Spanish National Cancer Center (CNIO) focuses on the study of the functional relevance of cell cycle regulators and microRNAs using in vivo models, and specifically genetically-modifed mice.
+Since 2005, our work at the Cell Division and Cancer group at the Spanish National Cancer Research Center (Centro Nacional de Investigaciones Oncológicas CNIO) focuses on the study of the functional relevance of cell cycle regulators and microRNAs involved in cell proliferation and differentiation.
 These studies have contributed to improving our understanding of the basic machinery of the cell cycle and its implications in therapeutic strategies directed against cell proliferation in cancer.
-Our group also reported the role of specific microRNAs in cell proliferation including the first report of a microRNA controlling a tumor-associated translocation protein and it has relevant implications in cancer therapy.

 For a complete list of publications please visit our Publications page.